Napoleon’s Waterloo Was Protectionism and a Trade War Lost

 Although French protectionism damaged Britain, it hurt Europe more.
 Within months, Napoleon had to approve special loans to keep French businesses afloat.
 Smugglers flourished, even though repeat offenders were subject to the death penalty.

-Napoleon also had to approve a series of exceptions: European industry could not supply the shoes and clothes that the French army needed, for instance, and so British manufacturers obtained special trading licenses.
+Napoleon also had to approve a series of exceptions: European industry could not supply the shoes and clothes that the French army needed, par exemple, and so British manufacturers obtained special trading licenses.
 Napoleon permitted the export of French wheat to Britain when prices were high because of a poor harvest.

 The Continental System even led to public burnings of imported food and demands that people replace coffee with chicory.
 Napoleon’s “plan to manufacture cotton out of thistles,” reports Roberts, “came to nothing.”